ahwayakchih/openshift-nodebb/README.markdown

 ## Installation

-To install NodeBB, use following command line step-by-step, without omitting any of them.
+To install NodeBB, use following command lines step-by-step (they were tested using `bash` shell), without omitting any of them.

 ### 1. Creating a new application